-- For in vitro diagnostic use only. - All samples should be handled as if infectious, using good laboratory procedures as outlined in Biosafety in Microbiological and Biomedical Laboratories and in the CLSI Document M29-A4.
-Only personnel proficient in handling infectious materials and the use of cobas® Babesia and cobas® 6800/8800 Systems should perform this procedure. - All human-sourced materials should be considered potentially infectious and should be handled with universal precautions.
-If spillage occurs, immediately disinfect with a freshly prepared solution of 0.5% sodium hypochlorite in distilled or deionized water (dilute household bleach 1:10) or follow appropriate site procedures. - cobas® Babesia Control Kit and cobas® NHP Negative Control Kit contain plasma derived from human blood.
+- For in vitro diagnostic use only. - All samples should be handled as if infectious, using good laboratory procedures as outlined in Biosafety in Microbiological and Biomedical Laboratories and in the CLSI Document M29-A4.^{11,12} Only personnel proficient in handling infectious materials and the use of cobas[®] Babesia and cobas[®] 6800/8800 Systems should perform this procedure. - All human-sourced materials should be considered potentially infectious and should be handled with universal precautions.
+If spillage occurs, immediately disinfect with a freshly prepared solution of 0.6% sodium hypochlorite in distilled or deionized water or follow appropriate site procedures. - cobas[®] Babesia Control Kit and cobas[®] NHP Negative Control Kit contain plasma derived from human blood.
 Testing of normal human plasma by PCR methods also showed no detectable Babesia DNA and RNA.
 No known test method can offer complete assurance that products derived from human blood will not transmit infectious agents. - The additive in the Roche Whole Blood Collection Tube contains guanidine hydrochloride.
 Do not allow direct contact between guanidine hydrochloride and sodium hypochlorite (bleach) or other highly reactive reagents such as acids or bases.
 These mixtures can release a noxious gas.
 If additive containing guanidine hydrochloride is spilled, clean with suitable laboratory detergent and water.
-If the spilled additive contains potentially infectious agents, FIRST clean the affected area with laboratory detergent and water, and then with 0.5% sodium hypochlorite. - The use of sterile disposable pipettes and nuclease-free pipette tips is recommended.
+If the spilled additive contains potentially infectious agents, FIRST clean the affected area with laboratory detergent and water, and then with 0.6% sodium hypochlorite. - The use of sterile disposable pipettes and nuclease-free pipette tips is recommended.
 Use only supplied or specified required consumables to ensure optimal test performance. - Closely follow procedures and guidelines provided to ensure that the test is performed correctly.
-Any deviation from the procedures and guidelines may affect optimal test performance. - False positive results may occur if carryover of samples is not adequately controlled during sample handling and processing.
+Any deviation from the procedures and guidelines may affect optimal test performance. - False positive results may occur if carryover of samples is not adequately controlled during sample handling and processing. - Inform your local competent authority and manufacturer about any serious incidents which may occur when using this assay.